-KCSiE 2023 (Paragraph 4) defines safeguarding and promoting the welfare of children as:

-- Protecting children from maltreatment. - Preventing the impairment of children's mental and physical health or development. - Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - Taking action to enable all children to have the best outcomes
+- KCSiE 2024 defines safeguarding and promoting the welfare of children as: - a) Providing help and support to meet the needs of children as problems emerge - b) Protecting children from maltreatment, whether that is in or outside the home, including online - c) Preventing the impairment of children's mental and physical health or development. - d) Ensuring that children grow up in circumstances consistent with the provision of safe and effective care. - e) Taking action to enable all children to have the best outcomes